Cyber-Chic/Cyber-Chic/README.md

 Welcome to my profile.
 By day, I handle and preserve literature within a rare book library.
 By night, I direct **The Moore Signal Archive LLC**—my creative studio operating on a community impact model.
 While standard editions of my books are available for collectors to purchase, the enterprise is primarily focused on its ethical footprint and cultivating real-world kindness.

-Driven by an avant-garde philosophy that treats kindness as currency, I run this archive as a conceptual space travel enterprise.
+Driven by an avant-garde philosophy that treats kindness as currency, I run this archive as a conceptual space travel enterprise and art studio.
 I send my literary works into space both physically and digitally, develop open educational resources across multiple disciplines, and host a global treasure hunt for my artwork on Earth.
 Ultimately, I invite anyone who interacts with the archive to trade a quiet act of kindness for permanent ownership.

 ---